sickdyd/react-search-autocomplete/README.md

   showItemsOnFocus,
   // Optional, default value: false, it will automatically show N (maxResults) number of items
-  // when focusing the input element
+  // when focusing the input element maxLength,
-}
+  // Optional: limits the number of characters that can be typed in the input }
 ```